flo-at/minmon/doc/action.md

 # Action
-Actions control what happens when an alarm or report event is triggered.
+Actions control what happens when an alarm (check) or event (report) is triggered.

 ## Generic options
 | name | example | optional | default |